masikol/barapost/README.md

     -t (--threads) --- number of threads to launch;
 ```

+### Explanation of output files

+- `"classification.tsv"` file in directory corresponding to a particular input file (for example, for input file `something.fastq` result directory name will be `something`).
+In this file you can find:

+  - ID of classified sequence;
+  - classification (usually lineage);
+  - accession(s) of best hit(s) divided with `&&`;
+  - some alignment statistics;
+  - quality information (for FASTQ files).

+  It is the same file that "prober.py" generates. "barapost.py" appends it's classification results to this file, if this file exists.

 ### Notes about using your own FASTA files as database:

 1. Besides using `-l` option, you can specify your own FASTA files using accession TSV file generated by "prober.py".
-To do this, just write your FASTA file's path to this TSV file in new line.
+To do this, just write your FASTA file's path to this TSV file in a new line.

 2. "makeblastdb" utility from "BLAST+" toolkit considers first word (it separates words by spaces) of sequence ID in FASTA file as sequence accession.
 Naturally, duplicated accessions are not allowed.
 Therefore, in order to avoid this duplication, "barapost.py" uses modified sequence IDs of your own sequences in FASTA files while database creating.
 It adds custom accession number in the beginning of sequence IDs.
 This custom accessions have following format: OWN_SEQ_<N>, where <N> is an integer number.
 Actually, it is order number of this sequence (I mean order of adding to database).
-These modified sequence IDs are used only in database -- your own FASTA files will be kept intact.
+These modified sequence IDs are used only in the database -- your own FASTA files will be kept intact.

 3. If you include SPAdes or a5 assembly FASTA file in the database with "barapost.py", sequence IDs will be modified in a specific (i.e. *ad hoc*) way.
 If there are **more than one** assembly file generated by **one** assembler (e.g. two files named "contigs.fasta" generated by SPAdes), paths to these "contigs.fasta" files will be added to sequence IDs while database creation.
 So, sequence IDs will look like, e.g. for SPAdes:

     `OWN_SEQ_4 /some/happy/path/contigs.fasta_NODE_3_length_546787_cov_102.642226`

-    Sequences from assembly files affect on sorting process in their own specific way (see "Notes about sorting" section in "fastQA5-sorter.py" decsription below, note number 4).
+    Sequences from assembly files affect sorting process in their own specific way (see "Notes about sorting" section in "fastQA5-sorter.py" decsription below, note number 4).

+4. If several hits have equal top value:

+  - if there is a user's (`-l`) sequence and a downloaded one among hits -- user's sequence takes precedence;

+  - if there are several user's sequences among hits -- all these user's sequeneces will be written to TSV file.
+And, further, sorter will duplicate sequence that aligns against several sequences good enough and place this sequence to multiple files.

 ### Examples:

 Note for Windows users: `./barapost.py` won't work on Windows -- type `py -3 barapost.py` instead.

-Sure, you can do the same thing on Unix-like systems, but you might face problems with path completions if you call Python interpreter explicitly.
-Therefore I recommend to make .py-file executable (by running `chmod +x barapost.py`) and run it as it is shown in examples below (assumming that scripts are in working directory).
+Assumming that scripts are in the working directory, examples are following:

   1. Process all FASTA and FASTQ files in working directory with default settings: